metal-stack/docs/docs/src/development/proposals/MEP13/README.md

 ### Networks

-Currently metal-stack organizes Cidrs/Prefixes in a `network`.
-A network can consist of multiple cidrs from the same address family, for example if you need internet connectivity, you start with a small cidrs but with time you will need more ipaddresses and by more internet cidrs.
+Currently, metal-stack organizes CIDRs/prefixes into a `network' resource in the metal-api.
+A network can consist of multiple CIDRs from the same address family.
+For example, if an operator wants to provide Internet connectivity to provisioned machines, they can start with small network CIDRs.
+The number of managed network prefixes can then be expanded as needed over time.
-Then you simply add these additional cidrs you bought, to the already existing internet `network` and more servers can be created with internet addresses.

 With IPv6 we have to choose between two options: